xindongzhang/ECBSR/README.md

 ## Codes

-The implementation based on [EDSR](https://github.com/sanghyun-son/EDSR-PyTorch) is place on **/legacy** folder.
+An older version implemented based on [EDSR](https://github.com/sanghyun-son/EDSR-PyTorch) is place on **/legacy** folder.
 For more details, please refre to [/legacy/README.md](https://github.com/xindongzhang/ECBSR/tree/main/legacy/README.md).
 The following is the lighten version implemented by us.

 ### Dependencies & Installation